freost/phpdev/README.md

 Starting the environment is done using the following command:

 ```
-docker compose up -d
+docker-compose up -d
 ```

-If you don't want to start all services then you can pass a list of the ones you want to use:
+If you don't want to start all enabled services then you can pass a list of the ones you want to use:

 ```
-docker compose up -d php redis postgres
+docker-compose up -d php
 ```

 ## Stopping